Choonster/twitch_vod_fetch/README.md

 whatever tweaks (e.g. update url, change playlist, skip some chunks, etc), as it keeps all the state between these in plaintext files, plus all the actual pieces.

-Includes "--scatter" mode to download every-X-out-of-Y timespans instead of full video, and has source timestamps on seeking in concatenated result (e.g. for `-x 2:00/15:00`, minute 3 in the video will display as "16:00", making it easier to pick timespan to download properly).
+Includes "--scatter" ("-x") mode to download every-X-out-of-Y timespans instead of full video, and has source timestamps on seeking in concatenated result (e.g. for `-x 2:00/15:00`, minute 3 in the video will display as "16:00", making it easier to pick timespan to download properly).

+"--create-part-file" ("-p") option allows to start playback before all chunks get downloaded, but can be less efficient when restarting whole process, as it'll be assembling new part-file from downloaded pieces each time.

 General usage examples (wrapped):
 ```